 Professor Sherow is the author of three books, The Grasslands of the United States: An Environmental History (2007), A Sense of the American West: An Anthology of Environmental History (1998), and Watering the Valley: Development along the High Plains Arkansas River, 1870-1950 (1990).
 He has also published four book chapters and seventeen refereed articles.

 His teaching and research interests are environmental history, Kansas history, North American Indian history, and the history of the American West.

 Professor Sherow's 1991 summer-teacher institute in environmental history for public school teachers was the first such program underwritten by the National Endowment for the Humanities, and NEH awarded funding for a second summer-teacher institute for the summer 1995.
 He has received awards for his teaching and scholarly research.
 He is actively involved in public history and historic preservation, and has served for ten years as the governor-appointed Kansas historian on the Kansas Historic Sites Board of Review.
-Jim is currently the mayor of Manhattan.
+Jim was the mayor of Manhattan until 2014.

 |The Grasslands of the United States: An Environmental History (2007)|

 |A Sense of the American West: An Anthology of Environmental History (1998)|

 |Watering the Valley: Development along the High Plains Arkansas River, 1870-1950 (1990)|

 - Environmental History, HIST 511